k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 The application uses the two forms of the data key - clear/plain and encrypted.
 While the encrypted form is stored and persistent, the clear/plain form must not be stored elsewhere, just exists at the runtime memory.

-The encrypting process is little different among cloud providers:
+The encrypting process is a little different among cloud providers:

 * [AWS]([https://aws.amazon.com/kms](https://aws.amazon.com/kms/)), The application calls to KMS to generate a data key and get back the data keys in its 2 forms.
 * [GCP](https://cloud.google.com/security-key-management), The application itself generates the data key and calls to KMS to encrypt it.